-Omar Duque has been president and CEO of the Illinois Hispanic Chamber of Commerce (IHCC) since 2007.
+Omar Duque is president of the Hispanic IT Executive Council, an organization for senior business and technology executives.
+He was previously president and CEO of the Illinois Hispanic Chamber of Commerce (IHCC) from 2007 through 2018.
 Under his direction, the IHCC partnered with Chicago tech hub 1871 to launch an incubator for Latinx technology startups.

 Since opening in November 2016, 25 Latinx founders have completed the program and 14 founders are in the program’s third cohort.